State visit by Xi Jinping to the United States: September 27: Global Women's Summit and Environmental issues

 On September 27, Xi Jinping and United Nations Secretary General Ban Ki-moon co-hosted the "2015 Global Women's Summit".
 In his speech, Xi said, "As the Chinese people pursue a happy life, all Chinese women have the opportunity to excel in life and make their dreams come true".
-He also announced China would contribute US$10 million to UN Women.
-However, former Secretary of State Hillary Clinton criticized his attendance, considering women's rights abuses in China.
+He also announced China would contribute US$10 million to the UN Women initiative.
+However, former Secretary of State Hillary Clinton criticized his attendance, pointing to the state of women's rights in China.

-Peng Liyuan attended UNESCO's Special Envoy for the Advancement of Girls' and Women's Education.
-Peng spoke in English, the first time she showed her fluency in the language to a large gathering.
-She said her Chinese Dream is that "all children especially girls can have access to good education".
+Peng Liyuan attended UNESCO's Special Envoy for the Advancement of Girls' and Women's Education where she said her dream was for "all children especially girls can have access to good education."

 Xi also attended the Leaders Working Lunch on Climate Change of the UN.
-He said China will control greenhouse gas emissions and put "China's South–South Cooperation Fund on Climate Change" into operation.
+He said China would control greenhouse gas emissions and put "China's South–South Cooperation Fund on Climate Change" into operation.

 September 28: Speech at UN General Assembly

 Xi gave a speech at the General Debate of the 70th Session of the United Nations General Assembly.
-He mentioned the commemoration of the 70th anniversary of Victory over Japan Day of the Second World War in China and emphasized that commemorating history is not revenge.
+He mentioned the commemoration of the 70th anniversary of Victory over Japan Day of the Second World War in China.
 Xi also said all economies should be built on an eco-environment, and green, low-carbon circular sustainable development platform.
 He also pledged US$100 million, over a period of five years, to the African Union.